KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/auth/configure-keycloak-oidc-eks.md

     ```

-This add-ons facilitates sets up a broker realm to manage traffic redirection between external Identity Providers (IdP) and internal clients.
-Additionally, it creates a shared realm that encompasses all clients, including to EKS, Sonar, Nexus, and Portal.
+This add-on sets up a broker realm to manage traffic redirection between external Identity Providers (IdP) and internal clients.
+Additionally, it creates a shared realm that encompasses all clients, including EKS, Sonar, Nexus, and Portal.

 The [KubeRocketCI RBAC add-on](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/kuberocketci-rbac) creates Keycloak groups that are used in the KubeRocketCI platform to manage access to resources.
 For more details refer to the [KubeRocketCI Groups](platform-auth-model.md#groups) documentation.